Skip to content

 This application demonstrates real-time 3D surgical scene reconstruction by combining Holoscan SDK for high-performance streaming, 3D Gaussian Splatting for neural 3D representation, and temporal deformation networks for accurate modeling of dynamic tissue.

-The application provides a complete end-to-end pipelineβ€”from raw surgical video to real-time 3D reconstruction.
+The application provides a complete end-to-end pipeline — from raw surgical video frames to real-time 3D reconstruction — with no manual preprocessing.
 Researchers and developers can use it to train custom models on their own endoscopic data and visualize results with GPU-accelerated rendering.

 Features of this application include:

-It is ideal for use cases, such as:
+It is ideal for use cases such as:

 • Surgical scene understanding and visualization